python-adaptive/paper/paper.md

 #### The line simplification loss is based on an inverse Visvalingam’s algorithm.
 Inspired by a method commonly employed in digital cartography for coastline simplification, Visvalingam's algorithm, we construct a loss function that does its reverse.[@visvalingam1990douglas]
 Here, at each point (ignoring the boundary points), we compute the effective area associated with its triangle, see Fig. @fig:line_loss(b).
-The loss then becomes the average area of two adjacent traingles.
+The loss then becomes the average area of two adjacent triangles.
 By Taylor expanding $f$ around $x$ it can be shown that the area of the triangles relates to the contributions of the second derivative.
 We can generalize this loss to $N$ dimensions, where the triangle is replaced by a $(N+1)$ dimensional simplex.